kamiyaa/joshuto/docs/configuration/keymap.toml.md

 - Options
   - `--type=string`: change configurations of operations using substring matching
   - `--type=glob`: change configurations of operations using glob matching
+  - `--type=regex`: change configurations of operations using regex
   - `--type=fzf`: change configurations of operations using fzf
   - when no option is added, type is set to `string` by default
 - Value